Looking for the latest? Here are the Biggest, Baddest Social Media Platforms of 2022 (and How to Wield Their Power).

 For example, LinkedIn tends to have a more business-focused audience looking for in-depth, educational content, compared to Instagram, which is likely to have an audience looking for engaging visual content.
-Pay attention to your follower demographic on each channel to publish content that appeals to them.
+Pay attention to your follower demographic on each channel to publish social media copy and content that appeals to them.

 If a visitor tweets at your handle or posts on your Facebook page and never receives a response, trust is lost.
 Due to your lack of communication, the dissatisfied potential lead is now turning to your competitors to seek answers to their questions.
 On the other hand, when you deliver a thoughtful response in a timely manner that visitor is flattered and intrigued by your brand.
 It’s humanizing to take the time respond to a personal inquiry, and it builds your authority.

 Alexa, a friend of mine who formerly resided in NYC, commented on a picture on Instagram posted by her favorite city dive bar.
 The social media manager quickly responded by offering her a free T-shirt for the positive feedback.
 A few weeks, when later Alexa drove six hours from Boston to collect her free shirt (and visit a few friends), the bartender realized, “Wow!
 Social media does work!”
 She has in turn become a free promoter for the bar, and encourages her large network that still resides in New York to check out her former go-to spot – essentially free PR for this small, neighborhood bar.
 And this is one minuscule example – if you haven’t heard the Morton’s Steakhouse story about delivering a joking tweeter a free steak at the airport, I suggest you use this as a prime example of BOMB social media customer service that led to a ridiculous amount of free press.